Monday, 18 June 2012

 Here is another view of the crossing:

 This is an example of a crossing which works extremely well for cyclists, but it is not in any way an unusual or unique design.
-This is normal.
-There are so many crossings like this in Assen that I couldn't possibly count them.
+It's actually strikingly normal - there are so many crossings like this in Assen that I couldn't possibly count them.
 You need look no more than a hundred metres to the South from this one to find three more which are similar (see them here on Google Maps).

 Note five features on and around this crossing which make motorists slow down.
 Firstly, the shape of the crossing requires that motorists must decelerate and change course to go around it.
 Secondly, the width of the lanes either side of the central reservation is narrow which makes maneuvering difficult at speed.
 Thirdly, the road is narrow and there is no central white line.
 This makes motorists less sure of their position on the road and further reduces speed.
 Fourthly, the speed limit is 50 km/h (30 mph) on this street, which provides access, and 30 km/h (18 mph) on surrounding streets.
-Fifthly, there is also a pedestrian zebra crossing here for which motorists must stop if a pedestrian is crossing (cyclists don't have priority in this case, but often receive it anyway as you can see from videos showing the same crossing in use)
+Fifthly, there is also a pedestrian zebra crossing here for which motorists must stop if a pedestrian is crossing.
+Cyclists don't have priority in this case, but often receive it anyway.

-The requirement that motorists have to swerve could be dangerous to cyclists if they were on the street, but because there are parallel cycle-paths on both sides of the street there is no danger at all.
+The requirement that motorists have to swerve could be dangerous to cyclists due to a pinching effect if cyclists were on the street but because there are parallel cycle-paths on both sides of the street there is no danger at all.

 This can be seen as something which is easily "lost in translation" when implemented elsewhere because while the same concept might appear elsewhere, the implementation is completely different.
 For example, here's the same concept as implemented in Cambridge, UK:

-What's more, the speed limit here is more than double that of the Assen example, at 40 mph (64 km/h).
+What's more, the speed limit here is much higher than that of the Assen example, at 40 mph (64 km/h) and this is a major arterial road into Cambridge so there are usually far more cars driving here than you find at the equivalent looking crossing in Assen.

 When we crossed at this point with our children it was difficult to accompany them and cross the road safely.
 What's more, when I pulled a child trailer across this junction it didn't fit, so I had to make the crossing in one step.